 Some customers use multiple different thickness blades that have a wide range of kerf thicknesses.
 I must recommend you purchase a splitter or riving knife that corresponds with the kerf thickness of your blade.
 We can make many different thickness splitters and knives.
 If you have a custom request, feel free to call or email.

 Some customers are comfortable using full kerf blades with thin kerf riving knives and splitters.
 I do not recommend this.
 I have had numerous customers contact me and say that there is burning on the wood they cut.
 This is caused by the new blade they bought that happened to be a full kerf blade and they had a thin kerf splitter or knife installed.
 This is dangerous to not pay close attention to so please understand the kerf thickness of your blade.

 Pay close attention to the alignment of the splitter or knife as well.
 If you experience binding of wood on the splitter or knife, but know you have ordered the correct thickness, make sure that it is in proper alignment with the blade.
 Sometimes the trunnion can be slightly out of alignment and will throw the knife off on the back end causing binding of the wood.
 This is not common, but it happens even with new saws.
 We’ve pretty much seen it all here.
 There are many youtube videos on how to align trunnions to the blade.

-To sum up, a good splitter or riving knife should be just a bit less than the thickness of your kerf.
+In summary, a good splitter or riving knife should be just a bit thinner than the thickness of your blade kerf.
 Safety should be easy and trying to use a splitter that is too thick is a step in the wrong direction.